unforced/concrete/.concrete/project.md

 # Concrete Project Overview

-**Date**: March 8, 2024
+**Date**: March 8, 2025
 **Authors**: Unforced, Claude 3.7 Sonnet

 ## Project Vision

-Concrete is an AI-powered templating and project generation system designed to work within AI editors like Cursor.
-It transforms ideation documents into fully-realized project structures with implementation guides, concepts, templates, and other resources that help developers build applications efficiently.
+Concrete is an AI-powered system that helps create consistent, well-structured projects through conversational AI development.
+The name "Concrete" comes from "Converse & Create" - emphasizing the conversational approach to project creation.
+Concrete generates `.concrete` directories that serve as intelligent guides for AI assistants like Cursor, providing context and structure for building applications and other digital artifacts.

 ## Problem Statement